 Communicate Effectively

 Frequent, clear and specific manager communication is what sets up employees for success.
 Therefore, managers should avoid irregular and vague communication with their employees.
-Managers who are able to communicate with clarity and conciseness are much better in avoiding confusion or misinformation in the workplace, creating a healthier work environment for all.
+Managers who are able to communicate with clarity and conciseness are much better at avoiding confusion or misinformation in the workplace, creating a healthier work environment for all.

 A good manager is easy to engage, approach and communicate with.
 The most effective manager communications are those that connect with and build strong relationships with the audience.
 The more personal, authentic and engaging conversation with your employees is, the more your employees will trust you and be more likely to join the conversation.